ShivakumarSwamy/common-vocabulary-for-iot/entities-management/README.md

 ```

 ### Security

 - Filters used are
     - `JwtHttpBearerFilter` replaces spring `BasicAuthenticationFilter` filter
         - Filter that validates token for authentication
         - on successful authentication of [jwt token](#jwt-token) and authorisation allows to access of resource url
-        - on unsuccessful authentication `401` is returned
+        - on unsuccessful authentication or unauthorised access `401` is returned

 - Uses a role hierarchy for authorisation
 ```